-The Developing Christian Influence Scholarship (DCIS) may be awarded to students who have demonstrated a commitment to living out their Christian faith through exemplary service in their schools, churches, and communities.
-They have shown leadership potential through church and community involvement.
+The Developing Christian Influence Scholarship (DCIS) may be awarded to students who have demonstrated a strong mission fit with the DCC mission and have stated a commitment to living out their Christian faith through exemplary service in their schools, churches, and communities.
+They may have shown leadership potential through church and community involvement.